Alfresco/docs-alfresco/search-enterprise/latest/index.md

 ![architecture]({% link search-enterprise/images/elasticsearch_connector_architecture.png %})

-> **Note:** Currently, Alfresco Search Enterprise is only supported with the Postgres database and supports only English language queries.
-For a full list of features supported by Alfresco Search Services, but not yet for Alfresco Search Enterprise, see [Unsupported]({% link search-enterprise/latest/using/unsupported.md %}).
+> **Note:** For a full list of features supported by Alfresco Search Services, but not yet for Alfresco Search Enterprise, see [Unsupported]({% link search-enterprise/latest/using/unsupported.md %}).